Two-Guys-and-a-Gal/NLP-Project/README.md

 - [x]  Create questions related to the project
 - [x]  Create questions related to the data
 - [x]  Create a plan for completing the project using the data science pipeline
-- [x]  Create a data dictionary to define variables and data context
+- [x]  Create a data dictionary framework to define variables and data context
 - [x]  Draft starting hypothesis

 #### 2. ACQUIRE
 - [x]  Create .gitignore
-- [x]  Create env file with log-in credentials
+- [x]  Create env file with log-in credentials for GitHub
 - [x]  Store env file in .gitignore to ensure the security of sensitive data
 - [x]  Create wrangle.py module
-- [x]  Store functions needed to acquire the Superstore dataset from mySQL
+- [x]  Store functions needed to acquire the README data for >= 100 GitHub repositories
+     - [x] Copy & Paste >= 100 repo names gtom GitHub into the REPOS variable in the wrangle.py module
-- [x]  Ensure all imports needed to run the functions are inside the wrangle.py document
+- [x]  Ensure all imports needed to run the acquire functions are inside the wrangle.py document
+- [x]  Using Command Line / Terminal, run python acquire.py to create the `data.json` file that contains the data
-- [x]  Using Jupyter Notebook
+- [x]  Using Jupyter Notebook or other Python Scripting Program
      - [x]  Run all required imports
-     - [x] Import functions from wrangle.py module
+     - [x]  Import functions for acquiring the data from wrangle.py module
-     - [x]  Summarize dataset using methods and document observations
+     - [x]  Obtain original size of dataset

 #### 3. PREPARE
 Using Jupyter Notebook
-- [x]  Import functions from wrangle.py module
+- [x]  Acquire data using functions from the wrangle.py module
 - [x]  Summarize dataset using methods and document observations
 - [x]  Clean data
+   - [x] Make all text lowercase
+   - [x] Normalize, encode, and decode to remove accented text and special characters
-- [x]  Features need to be turned into numbers
+   - [x] Tokenize strings to break words and punctuation into discrete units
-- [x]  Categorical features or discrete features need to be numbers that represent those categories
+   - [x] Stem or Lemmatize words to acquire base words
-- [x]  Continuous features may need to be standardized to compare like datatypes
+   - [x] Remove stopwords
 - [x]  Address missing values, data errors, unnecessary data, renaming
 - [x]  Split data into train, validate, and test samples Using Python Scripting Program (Jupyter Notebook)
-- [x]  Create prepare function within wrangle.py
+- [x]  Create prepare functions within wrangle.py
-- [x]  Store functions needed to prepare the Superstore data such as:
+- [x]  Store functions needed to prepare the GitHub Repository Corpus data such as:
-   - [x]  Cleaning Function: to clean data for exploration
+   - [x]  Cleaning Function: to normalize text and remove accented and special characters
+   - [x]  Tokenize Function: to break strings down into discrete units
+   - [x]  Stem Function: to acquire root words
+   - [x]  Lemmatize Function: to acquire lexicographically correct root words
+   - [x]  Stopwords Function: to remove meaningless words
-- [x]  Ensure all imports needed to run the functions are inside the wrangle.py document
+- [x]  Ensure all imports needed to run the prepare functions are added to the wrangle.py document

 #### 4.EXPLORE
 Using Jupyter Notebook:
-- [x]  Answer key questions about hypotheses and find the best customer segment
+- [x]  Answer key questions about hypotheses
      - [x]  Run at least two statistical tests
      - [x]  Document findings
 - [x]  Create visualizations with the intent to discover variable relationships
-     - [x]  Identify variables related to best customer segments
+     - [x]  Identify variables related to ___________
      - [x]  Identify any potential data integrity issues
 - [x]  Summarize conclusions, provide clear answers, and summarize takeaways
      - [x] Explain plan of action as deduced from work to this point

 #### 5. MODEL & EVALUATE
-- [x] No modeling was necessary for this project, however, modeling could be added to next steps if desired.
+Using Jupyter Notebook:
+- [x] Establish baseline accuracy
+- [x] Train and fit multiple (3+) models with varying algorithms and/or hyperparameters
+- [x] Compare evaluation metrics across models
+- [x] Remove unnecessary features
+- [x] Evaluate best performing models using validate set
+- [x] Choose best performing validation model for use on test set
+- [x] Test final model on out-of-sample testing dataset
+- [x] Summarize performance
+- [x] Interpret and document findings

 #### 6. DELIVERY
-- [x]  Prepare a five-minute presentation using Google Sheets
+- [x]  Prepare a presentation using Google Slides, containing 2-5 slides
      - [x]  Include an introduction of the project and goals
-     - [x]  Provide an executive summary of findings, key takeaways, recommendations, and rationale
+     - [x]  Provide an executive summary of findings, key takeaways, recommendations, and next steps
-     - [x]  Create a walkthrough of the analysis
+     - [x]  Create a walkthrough of the exploration analysis
-     - [x]  Include 2 presentation-worthy visualizations that support the problem and recommendation
+     - [x]  Include 2+ presentation-worthy visualizations that support exploration and modeling
-     - [x]  Provide final takeaways, recommend a course of action, and next steps
+     - [x]  Provide final takeaways, recommend a course of action for modeling, and next steps
-     - [x]  Be prepared to answer questions following the presentation
 - [x]  Prepare final notebook in Jupyter Notebook
      - [x]  Create clear walk-though of the Data Science Pipeline using headings and dividers
      - [x]  Explicitly define questions asked during the initial analysis